PingHackers/blog/README.md

 So if you want to join us, you can:

+#### Easy Mode

+1. Fork this repo
+2. open `https://github.com/yourname/blog/new/master/source/_posts`, click the `+` button to create a file
+3. name the file as `Testing.md`, edit on Github online editor.
+4. Save & commit new file
+5. Open a pull request.

+#### DIY Mode

 1. Fork this repo

 2. Clone the repo and setup develop environment